EmmanuelLefevre/ArtiWave/README.md

 make lf
 ```
 #### Launch server
-If you're not confident that you're on the required NodeJs version (20.10.0) and NVM is installed on your computer =>
+If you're not confident that you're on the required NodeJs version (20.10.0) and NVM is locally installed on your computer =>
 Prod
 ```shell
 make psv